Scyy-dev/starfall/versions/v1/README.md

 sleep(300)
 ```

-I chose 300 because it sets a good pace for our game.
+I chose 300 milliseconds because it sets a good pace for our game.
 We'll see in later versions why the number we put there is important.

 ### Final Cleanup